Confined and deconfined chaos in classical spin systems: Central spin model with XX interactions

 More studies are needed to determine whether these parallels go beyond mere observation.
-Nevertheless, we want to highlight that classical systems, such as the ones studied here, allow one to understand a detailed microscopic mechanism for deconfined chaos and check whether any insights gained from this understanding, about, e.g., very broad distributions of timescales, can be extended to quantum models.
+Classical systems, such as the ones studied here, provide a detailed microscopic mechanism for deconfined chaos.
+It remains to be seen whether the associated properties, e.g. very broad distributions of timescales, can be extended to quantum models.
 For the central spin model, the dynamics is expected to be the same (in the large $L$ limit) irrespective of the spin size~\cite{tang_integrability_2023}.
 Conversely, in Refs.~\cite {Davidson_2017,Schmitt_2019}, it was found that the dynamics of the SYK model is well described by the truncated Wigner approximation (TWA) at infinite temperatures, where time evolution is purely classical.
 Therefore, such an extension to quantum regimes should be possible, and the deconfined chaos mechanism should be applicable to quantum superintegrable models as well.